Find more staff

 About me

-In the conversational AI space, I have collaborated with a team of interdisciplinary experts to develop a healthcare conversational agency to support underserved communities with personalised advice.
+In the conversational AI sphere, I have collaborated with a team of interdisciplinary experts to develop a healthcare conversational agent to support underserved communities with personalised advice.
+I'm now collaborating on developing a Robotics/AI system to support MS rehabilitation.

-I welcome research collaborations and consultancy opportunities in any area that would benefit from linguistic analysis of interactional behaviour, particularly where communication plays a critical role in shaping outcomes.
+I welcome research collaborations and consultancy opportunities for linguistic analysis in any area where communication plays a critical role in shaping outcomes.

 Area of expertise